apache/privacy-website/matomo/index.md

 either privacy@apache.org or in the ASF slack channel #privacy-matomo.
 We enforce cookieless measurements.

-A basis tracking code for Matomo looks like this (where `<YourSiteId>` is replaced by the provided site ID):
+A basic tracking code for Matomo looks like this (where `<YourSiteId>` is replaced by the provided site ID):

 ```javascript
 <!-- Matomo -->